GGG logo What is a PCB Designer? ARTICLES SERVICES CAPABILITIES ABOUT QUOTE I/O SITE MAP

 Page Index

-tented via — a via with dry film solder mask completely covering both its pad and its plated-thru hole.
+tented via — a via with dry film solder mask completely covering both its pad and its plated-through hole.
 This completely insulates the via from foreign objects, thus protecting against accidental shorts, but it also renders the via unusable as a test point.
 Sometimes vias are tented on the top side of the board and left uncovered on the bottom side to permit probing from that side only with a test fixture.

 Page Index